warrendt/Azure2AzureTK/2-AvailabilityCheck/readme.md

 This script evaluates the availability of Azure services, resources, and SKUs across different regions.
 When combined with the output from the 1-Collect script, it provides a comprehensive overview of potential migration destinations, identifying feasible regions and the reasons for their suitability or limitations, such as availability constraints per region.

+Currently, this script associates every resource with its regional availability.
+Additionally, it maps the following SKUs to the regions where they are supported:
+* microsoft.compute/virtualmachines
+* microsoft.compute/disks
+* microsoft.storage/storageaccounts

+For the following SKUs, regional availabilities will be retrieved and stored in dedicated files; however, mapping these against migration targets has not been implemented:
+* Microsoft.Sql/managedInstances
+* Microsoft.Sql/servers/databases

 To use the script do the following from a powershell command line:
 1. Log on to Azure using `Connect-AzAccount` and select the appropriate subscription using `Select-AzSubscription`.
 2. Run `.\Get-AzureServices.ps1` from `1-Collect` folder.